Lightstreamer/Lightstreamer-kafka-connector/README.md

 A _Schema Registry_ is a centralized repository that manages and validates schemas, which define the structure of valid messages.

-The Kafka Connector supports integration with the [_Confluent Schema Registry_](https://docs.confluent.io/platform/current/schema-registry/index.html) through the configuration of parameters with the prefix `schema.registry`.
+The Kafka Connector supports integration with both the [_Confluent Schema Registry_](https://docs.confluent.io/platform/current/schema-registry/index.html) and the [_Azure Schema Registry_](https://learn.microsoft.com/en-us/azure/event-hubs/schema-registry-overview) through the configuration of parameters with the prefix `schema.registry`.

 #### `schema.registry.url`

-_Mandatory if the [Confluent Schema Registry](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable) is enabled_.
-The URL of the Confluent Schema Registry.
+_Mandatory if a [Schema Registry](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable) is enabled_.
+The URL of the Schema Registry endpoint (either Confluent Schema Registry or Azure Schema Registry).

 Example: